-When you picture large, heavy construction equipment—excavators, bulldozers, forklifts, and backhoes, for example—you probably don’t immediately think of eBay as the place to buy or sell them.
+When you picture large, heavy construction equipment—excavators, bulldozers, forklifts, and backhoes, for example—you probably don’t immediately think of eBay as the place to buy or sell it.
 But when bidadoo, a Washington-based heavy equipment auction company, wanted to change the way this type of equipment is bought and sold, eBay was a natural fit.

 Says co-founder John Hawk, “We believed there was an ecommerce opportunity in the heavy equipment space.
 It’s an industry that had a lot of potential for efficiency gains, specifically compared to the way that used heavy equipment has been auctioned and traded over the last….well, forever.
 Live auctions are one of the oldest industries in the world, and that’s what we compete against—a traditional live auction where you get a critical mass of equipment and a critical mass of people in a dirt field and you have a live auction.”

 So John and bidadoo’s co-founder and President Howard Hawk decided to bring that experience online with eBay.
 Fifteen years later, bidadoo has conducted more than 100,000 auctions and is the largest equipment and truck seller on eBay.

 “As we got into the market, the internet was coming of age for larger transactions,” says John.
 “People were starting to not only do research but also transact online.
 One of our first customers was The Boeing Company.
 We said, we’ll sell your equipment, but the internet might not be ready for larger transactions; people might not be there yet.”